scarletti-ben/template-package/README.md

 # Template Package

-The purpose of this package is to serve as a template for future python packages.
+The purpose of this package is to serve as a template for my future python packages.

-Usage of `setup.py` seems to be the older method of doing things, and is missing some of the quality-of-life features that you can find using `setup.cfg`, `pyproject.toml` or a dependency manager like [`Poetry`](https://python-poetry.org/).
+The different branches of this repository will essentially each have a slightly different way of structuring a python package.
+The first structure I learned was `setup.py` which seems to be the older method of doing things, and is missing some of the quality-of-life features that you can find using `setup.cfg`, `pyproject.toml` or a dependency manager like [`Poetry`](https://python-poetry.org/).
+When using older methods without a `.whl` (`wheel`) file and without `pyproject.toml`, `pip` may still try and make them from `setup.py`.

-As I am still learning the process of making python packages, the aim is to have different branches of this repository for the different methods of structuring, uploading and installing a python package, hopefully including the methods above eg. `pyproject.toml`.
+This `README` should also detail how to install and uninstall this package, either from the `GitHub` URL or locally.

+# Notes on Pip
+Python's package installer is called `pip` and it allows you to install packages that are hosted on the package index [`PyPi`](https://pypi.org/), hosted on [`GitHub`](https://github.com/) or even locally from your system.

+By default, if you are not working in a virtual environment, `pip` installs packages to the `site-packages` folder.

+# Installing a Local Package via `pip`
+If you have a local package on your system that hasn't been installed via pip, navigate to the package's root directory and run `pip install .`, this will install the package to python's `site-packages` folder, much like a regular package hosted on `PyPi`.

+Sometimes, when you are developing a package, you want to be able to edit it without having to uninstall or reinstall it.
+One way to do this is to install the local package in editable mode via `pip install -e .`.This will create a symbolic link to the local package in python's `site-packages` folder, and will create a `template-package.egg-link` for your package.
+If you change the files in your package, changes will be reflected immediately in the installed version.

-# Command Line Output
+### Command Line Output When Installing a Package
-Below is the sort of command line output that is to be expected when installing / checking / uninstalling a package with `setup.py`
+- Installing a local package in editable mode
 ```cmd
 C:\...\template-package> pip install -e .
 Obtaining file:///C:/.../template-package